agileactors/dwagger/README.md

-# DB-Document-Generator-Spring-Dependency
+# Dwagger
-A Maven Dependency for generating database metadata documentation
+A tool for generating database documentation